 Using a free service like HARO for link building can save a lot of time and effort, earning your website powerful links from highly authoritative news publications and building authority to your website.
-Put simply, HARO link building is one of the fastest ways to establish yourself as an expert in your industry, helping your website gain visibility in front of a new readership.
+Put simply, using a HARO link building strategy is one of the fastest ways to establish yourself as an expert in your industry, helping your website gain visibility in front of a new readership.

 If you aren’t using HARO link building as part of a wider link building strategy to grow your business, you should be, and this article will tell you how.